itsNileshHere/Bioactivity-Prediction-App/README.md

-# Microsoft-FRT-Internship-Project

-This is the final project created for Microsoft Future Ready Talent Virtual Internship Program

 ## ChEMBL Bioactivity Prediction Project

 This project focuses on predicting the bioactivity of compounds against the SARS coronavirus target using data from ChEMBL (Chemical Biology Database).
 The goal is to develop a machine learning model that can accurately classify compounds as active, inactive, or intermediate based on their molecular properties.